jbatson5/SCALE-test/docs/COVLIB.rst

 at BNL, LANL, and ORNL devised simple procedures to estimate data uncertainties in the absence of high fidelity covariance evaluations.
-The result of this project is a set of covariance data in ENDF/B file 33 format that can be processed into multigroup covariances.
-[3]_ Some of these data were later revised and included in ENDF/B‑VII.1, while others were carried over from SCALE 6.1 to the SCALE 6.2 library.
+The result of this project is a set of covariance data in ENDF/B file 33 format that can be processed into multigroup covariances :cite:`little_low-fidelity_2008`.
+Some of these data were later revised and included in ENDF/B‑VII.1, while others were carried over from SCALE 6.1 to the SCALE 6.2 library.
 In this documentation, these data are known as BLO (BNL-LANL-ORNL) uncertainty